-If you already have a website and know which technologies were used (e.g. Wordpress, PHP, Laravel, Node.js, MongoDB, MySQL, etc.) then inform the agency.
+If you already have a website and know which technologies were used (e.g. WordPress, PHP, Laravel, Node.js, MongoDB, MySQL, etc.) then inform the agency.
+If you know where your website is hosted this can be important information so include that.
 If there are technologies you particularly want them to use then tell them and explain why.
 The agency may suggest alternatives, and they may be better, or they may just be their preference.
 Too often, they are just the 'flavour of the month', so beware.